 However, by 2015 we had described a new species of fish from elsewhere in Scotland.
 We found out that it is closely related to Jamoytius, which is the fish after which the Birk Knowes locality owes its other name: The Jamoytius Horizon.
 The new fish showed that Jamoytius had been misinterpreted, so we wished to work on it.
 As the Jamoytius material housed in museums has been thoroughly described, was on an overdue loan at that moment, and an intact specimen has never been found, we required new material.
-Specifically, we needed nodular material due to its superior preservation.
+Specifically, we needed nodular material (=preserved in a calcium carbonate concretion) due to its superior preservation.

 Therefore, in 2016 we applied to SNH for a permit to access Birk Knowes.
 We hoped that those keeping us out of Birk Knowes had drifted into retirement, which is what had just happened to Alan McKirdy.
 A research proposal was sent to Susan Davies, acting CEO of SNH.
 Our request was dealt with by an Operations Manager.

 In SNH’s response they refused our request for access.
 The reason is highlighted below:

 The response from Lyndsey Kinnes tells us several things:

 - Birk Knowes was still closed to us by 2016, which is 21 years after the initial closure and 16 years after the survey was carried out.

 - The closure remained in effect after the year 2000 because the NMS survey of the site did not conclude a favourable result concerning the extent of the fossil bed.